Sued or hassled by a debt collector?

 How are debt-collection lawsuits typically resolved?

-Most consumer-debt lawsuits resolve before trial — by settlement, dismissal for lack of standing or insufficient documentation, or in some cases default judgment when the consumer doesn't respond.
-The outcome depends on the creditor, debt age, statute of limitations, chain-of-title documentation, and your financial situation.
-Our free consultation walks you through the realistic options for your facts.
+Most consumer-debt lawsuits resolve before trial — by settlement, by dismissal when the collector can't produce documentation, or by default judgment when the consumer never responds.
+Responding on time moves you out of the default pile.
+The outcome depends on the creditor, the debt's age, the statute of limitations, the documentation the collector has, and your finances.

 What if my debt is past the statute of limitations?